/ Niagara Falls Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your on-the-job injury leads to a long-term impairment, you may be entitled to ongoing financial support under New York law.
-These entitlements are designed to compensate for the permanent consequences of your injury on your ability to work.
+If your occupational accident leads to a long-term impairment, you may be entitled to additional benefits under New York law.
+These entitlements are intended to make up for the ongoing effects of your injury on your capacity to earn a living.

 Types of permanent disability benefits: